Acramonics/SolatronG2U/README.md

 Andrew Martin, acramonics, 2026
 -------------------------------

+`G2U` is a PCB for a GPIB to USB adapter using an Arduino Nano 3.

 GPIB is a vendor-neutral interface for controlling equipment and logging data.
 While rather outdated, and largely replaced by USB and Ethernet, some equipment still uses it and there are many second hand